00casio/Connect4-Eurecom/README.md

 102 | Game accepted | Launch grid, wait for server to play | `byte` 103 | Game refused | - | `byte`
 201 | Game aborted by user (during a game) | Abandon game | `byte`

+## Criteria for AI

+- An AI at any depth must always beat a player that is always choosing a column randomly.
+- An AI at any depth must beat an AI which is at a depth level strictly lower than itself.
+- For a given depth level, the AI who starts first must beat an AI at the same depth level.

 ## Copyright